Calculate page height and width Skip to content

 A marketing attribution model is used for tracking performance across all digital marketing channels: organic and paid search, organic and paid social, referral, direct, email, content reads, downloads, etc.

 To put it in a real-life context, let’s say you released important industry research last month.
-You promoted it on social media, search and you sent the report to your blog subscribers.
+You promoted it on social media, and search and you sent the report to your blog subscribers.

 You can see that your conversions have increased, but you have no idea which channel drove the best results?
 By knowing which channel drove the most conversions, you know where you should allocate more budget to.